sa-mw-dach/ocp-on-kvm/README.md

 ## General Setup

 ### Prerequisites
-You need to have access to the Red Hat Enterprise Linux (RHEL) binaries.
+  * You need to have access to the Red Hat Enterprise Linux (RHEL) binaries.
+  * Ansible 2.8++
+  * Terminal access.

 ### Basic Steps I: What is done?

   1. KVM gets installed and set up.
-  1. Based on an _Inventory_ file, a single KVM node ("Bootstrap" node) is created for further deployment of the cluster).
+  1. Based on an _inventory_ file, a single KVM node ("Bootstrap" node) is created for further deployment of the cluster).
   1. When the bootstrap node is up, it is used to create the cluster nodes.

 ### Basic Steps II: What do you need to do?